Nishal3/airbnb-warehousing/README.md

 ## Description and Overview of Airbnb Listings Warehousing Project

-We will start off with loading data into RDS to emulate a real-world scenario: data is already in an RDS instance and we need to perform an ETL to move it to Redshift.
-We have airbnb data about listings and want to store it in a data warehouse after running some sort of transformation.
-Finally, we make a dashboard using Tableau to finalize the project.
+We start by loading data into RDS to emulate a real-world scenario: data is already in an RDS instance, and we need to perform an ETL to move it to Redshift.
+In this case, we have Airbnb data about listings and want to store it in a data warehouse after running some transformation.
+The warehouse we will use is Redshift Serverless, and the ETL tool we will use to transform the data is Glue.
+The data then gets used for a Tableau dashboard.

 I recommend downloading this repo and copying things from the downloaded files.
-You could also copy and paste directly from GitHub, you're free to pick your poison.
+You could also copy and paste directly from GitHub; pick your poison.

 **A High-Level Overview:**

-1. Set-up RDS, EC2 connector to RDS, and Redshift Serverless
+1. Set up RDS, EC2 connector to RDS, and Redshift Serverless
-2. Use EC2 connector to load data into RDS (in the real world, data would already be in RDS, we are setting up for a real-world circumstance)
+2. Use an EC2 connector to load data into RDS (in the real world, data would already be in an RDS database.
+We are setting up for a real-world circumstance)
 3. Set up an IAM role for Glue
 4. Set up S3 Gateway for Glue connector
-5. Set up Database, connector and crawler in Glue
+5. Set up Database, connector, and crawler in Glue
-6. Run crawler and create job script
+6. Run the crawler and create a job script
 7. Trigger job script
 8. Set up a dashboard using Tableau using the data from Redshift

 ## Preconfiguration and Data Loading

-This marks the start of the tutorial.
+Here marks the start of the guide.
 We start with preconfiguring RDS and then loading data into it.
-Then we preconfigure Redshift.
+Then, we preconfigure Redshift.

 ## 1 Creating The RDS Instance

-First we will load data into the RDS instance, but before even that we need to create the RDS instance and EC2 connector instance
+First, we will load data into the RDS instance, but before that, we need to create the RDS instance and EC2 connector instance

 ### 1.1 Finding RDS and Setting up Free Tier